vfarcic/devops24/manuscript/06-jenkins-setup.md

     | tee cluster/sg.json
 ```

-For convenience, we'll parse the output to retrieve `GroupId` and store it in an environment variable.
+For convenience, we'll parse the output stored in `cluster/sg.json` to retrieve `GroupId` and assign it in an environment variable.
 Please install [jq](https://stedolan.github.io/jq/) if you don't have it already.

 ```bash
 SG_ID=$(cat cluster/sg.json \